Tropical Storm Utor (2001): Hong Kong and China

 During Utor's passage, a 980 hPa reading was recorded in Hong Kong.
-87 flights were canceled and 402 more were delayed due to the storm on July 6 in Hong Kong, with crops, roads, power lines, and other infrastructure in Guangdong being heavily damaged.
-A total of 23 people were killed and damages in Guandong amounted to ¥6.7 billion (US$813 million) (2001 USD).
-In Guangxi, economic losses were estimated at ¥16 billion (US$1.93 billion) (2001 USD), with 10 people being killed and another 6,850 people injured.
+A total of 87 flights were canceled and 402 more were delayed due to the storm on July 6 in Hong Kong, with crops, roads, power lines, and other infrastructure in Guangdong being heavily damaged.
+Across Guangdong and Guangxi, 33 people were killed and 104,150 homes were destroyed.
+In Guangdong, 23 people were killed and 1448 were injured, while damage amounted to ¥6.7 billion (US$813 million) (2001 USD).
+In Guangxi, economic losses were estimated at ¥16 billion (US$1.93 billion) (2001 USD).
+Ten people being killed and another 6,850 people were injured in the region.
 In Nanning, the Yong River rose to 5.4 meters above its danger level, the highest it has reached in 50 years.

 Taiwan

 Agricultural losses in Taiwan amounted to NT$68 million (US$2 thousand) (2001 USD).
-2 people were killed and 6 were injured due to torrential rains and strong winds.
+Two people were killed and six were injured due to torrential rains and strong winds.